LAW FACULTY APPOINTMENTS

 University of Calgary Faculty of Law: Assistant Professor, Chair in Business Law and Regulation (August 2019 – Current)

-Primary: Securities, Banking & Financial Market Regulation, Financial Technology (Fintech), Financial Crises & Systemic Risk, Financial Product Innovation, ETFs
+Securities, Financial Market Regulation, Financial Technology (Fintech), Systemic Risk & Financial Crises, Financial Product Innovation, Investment Funds, Crypto-Assets

 • Regulating Fintech in Canada and the United States: Comparison, Challenges and Opportunities,12:23 UNIVERSITY OF CALGARY, SCHOOL OF PUBLIC POLICY, SPP RESEARCH PAPERS (August 2019).